-Why You'll Love These Easy Halloween Cupcakes...
+Why These Cupcakes Make The Best Easy Halloween Treat

 - This is a fun one to make with kids.
 They'll love mixing up the frosting to make the different colors!